allenlamb/allenlamb/README.md

 ### Hi there 👋 Welcome to my profile! :D

 - 🔭 I’m currently enrolled in the IT Academy powered by Microsoft as an Academy Scholar!
-- 🌱 I’m currently learning web devlopment and cybersecurity and the field of IT.
+- 🌱 I’m currently learning web devlopment, cybersecurity, and IT!
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I currently tutor computer science at Pasadena City College!